matter-labs/zksync-lite-docs/docs/dev/types.md

     // Ethereum address of the account
     address: Address;
     id?: number;
-    // Committed state is the last state known to the zkSync network, can be ahead of verified state
+    // Committed state is the last state known to the zkSync network, can be ahead of the verified state
     committed: {
         balances: {
             // Token are indexed by their symbol (e.g. "ETH")